Skip to main content

 Overall rating & Attachments

 The last bit of the self-assessment is an overall performance rating.
-As with the 2D chart, this feature can be switched off by your company’s HR team, or it can be customized to include multiple options.
-This is also where you can rate your overall performance on a scale, e.g. from “superb” to “needs improvement.”
-With each rating level you’ll also see a short explanation when you select it in the drop-down.
-HR may also enable the ability to add attachments to your self-assessment.
-This may allow you to illustrate an answer you gave in a free-text question a little better:
+As with the 2D chart, this feature can be enabled or disabled by your company’s HR team.
+This is where you can rate your overall performance on a standard scale, e.g. from “superb” to “needs improvement.”
+With each rating, you’ll also see a short explanation.

 Helpful Resources